Frequently Asked Questions

 7. Is the Graduate Record Examination (GRE) required?

-- Students should arrange to take the general GRE so that scores arrive at Memorial University before December 1 for Psy.D. admissions, and January 5 for all other graduate degree applications in psychology.
+- Students should arrange to take the general GRE so that scores arrive at Memorial University before January 5 for admission to the Masters in Applied Psychological Science (co-op) program.

 8. Is an undergraduate Honours degree required for admission?